-© 2012 Canadian Thoracic Society and its licensors
+© 2019 Canadian Thoracic Society and its licensors

 All rights reserved.
 No parts of this publication may be modified, posted on-line or used for any purposes without the prior written permission of the Canadian Thoracic Society (CTS).
-For more information, please visit our website at www.respiratoryguidelines.ca or contact guidelines@lung.ca.
+For more information, please visit our website at www.cts-sct.ca